Mudcat Pottery is a one-person pottery studio founded in 1994 by Darlene Yarnetsky.

 Darlene earned a Bachelor of Fine Arts in ceramics, painting and drawing from Bowling Green State University in Ohio.
 In 1994, following a studio internship, she founded Mudcat Pottery in Madison, Indiana.
 She participated in juried fine art festivals across the Midwest, then opened her own studio/gallery in 2002.
 In 2008, she became one of Indiana’s first juried Indiana Artisans.

-In 2010, Darlene and her husband relocated to southeast Pennsylvania, and this summer Darlene is reopening Mudcat Pottery in Bucks County, Pennsylvania, near Doylestown.
+In 2010, Darlene and her husband relocated to southeast Pennsylvania, and for a year Darlene operated Mudcat Pottery in Bucks County, Pennsylvania, near Doylestown.
+Fate currently has us out of production and looking for new studio space.

 “Using nature as a springboard for ideas, I create one-of-a-kind sculptural vessels and wheel thrown pottery,” Darlene says.
 “I am greatly interested in texture and the natural properties of clay.
 I use a combination of original earthy and bright glazes in gently overlapping patterns to accentuate the forms.”